If you’re looking for a complete lowdown on the Nugenix Maxx supplement then you’re in the right place.

 Let’s now focus on the actual ingredients formula of Nugenix Maxx.

-• Vitamin D – An important nutrient for helping to support normal testosterone levels.
+• Vitamin D – An important nutrient.
 Our bodies produce Vitamin D naturally when our skin is exposed to direct sunlight, but it can be tricky to get enough of it all year round.
 It’s good to see it in the Nugenix Maxx formula.

-• Fenugreek – We like to see Fenugreek used in testosterone boosters as it’s a plant extract that’s naturally rich in important substances such as Magnesium, Zinc and Selenium.
-It’s also been linked to increased testosterone levels overall, so it’s a good addition to the Nugenix Maxx supplement.
+• Fenugreek – We like to see Fenugreek used in supplements like this because it’s a plant extract that’s naturally rich in some important substances.
+It’s a good addition to the Nugenix Maxx supplement.

 • Ashwagandha – This is a herb which has been used in traditional Indian medicine for some time.
-It can help to relieve Anxiety by controlling Cortisol levels.
-High Cortisol levels is not good news for testosterone, so it is a good ingredient in the formula.
+There is not a great deal of scientific evidence backing up its use, but it’s still a relatively common inclusion in supplements like this.

-• Eurycoma Longifolia – Also known as Longjack, this is a relatively common testosterone booster ingredient.
-It is known for having a positive effect on libido.
-That said, we don’t currently rate it as one of the very best testosterone booster ingredients around right now.
+• Eurycoma Longifolia – Also known as Longjack, this is a relatively common ingredient for supplements of this type.
+That said, we don’t currently rate it as one of the very best ingredients around right now.

-• Rhodiola Extract – A plant extract that we’re more used to finding in the best pre workout supplements than T boosters.
-It’s a good substance for helping to combat fatigue, which makes it a good ingredient before hitting the gym.
-There is not much evidence linking it to improved testosterone levels, however.
+• Rhodiola Extract – A plant extract that we’re more used to finding in the best pre workout supplements than anything else.
+It’s a good substance for a pre workout, but we are not totally convinced about its use in this formula.

-• Panax Ginseng – Ginseng is always a good testosterone boosting ingredient and so we were pleased to find it in the Nugenix Maxx formula.
-As well as being able to boost mood and cognitive ability, it has also been shown in some studies to have a positive impact on testosterone levels.
+• Panax Ginseng – Ginseng is always a solid ingredient and so we were pleased to find it in the Nugenix Maxx formula.
+It is commonly found in a lot of the leading products in this category.

-• Black Ginger Extract – This is an ingredient that we’ve not seen used in too many testosterone booster supplements before.
-There have been some initial studies which could suggest a positive impact on testosterone levels, but it’s not really one of the most proven ingredients.
+• Black Ginger Extract – This is an ingredient that we’ve not seen used in too many supplements before.
+There have been some initial studies which could suggest it could help with certain things, but there is a real lack of evidence overall.

 • Black Pepper Extract – A good ingredient for any kind of supplement.
-Black Pepper Extract can help to improve the absorption of some of the other ingredients in the supplement to make for a more effective product overall.
+Black Pepper Extract is usually added to the leading supplements – and of any type really.
 We always like to see Black Pepper Extract in the top supplements.

 The Nugenix Maxx formula is certainly not bad, and it’s great that the manufacturers have not used a proprietary blend to hide the doses of the ingredients used.

-However, some of the best testosterone boosting ingredients didn’t make it into this supplement, which was a shame.
+However, some of our favorite ingredients didn’t make it into this supplement, which was a shame.

 The main omissions are: